EdAlegrid/m2m-browser-client-demo/README.md

 The back-end serves a static *index.html* file and the *node-m2m.min.js* library file from the public folder using localhost(127.0.0.1) and port 4500.

+You will need to get a web access token to authenticate your browser client for security.
+To get a web access token, login to node-m2m.
+Click the menu icon, go to security section.

 The two remote devices ideally should be Raspberry Pi devices.
 However, as an alternative if they are not available, you can just use any x64 computers - Linux or Windows (GPIO in simulation-mode) instead.

 <br>